paradolfino/reactionfactory/README.md

 Reaction Factory

-A tool for quickly generating self-contained React Components that possess out-of-the-box styling and transitions.
+A tool for quickly generating SOME (Buttons and Forms) self-contained React Components that possess out-of-the-box styling and transitions.

 The components will possess generated logic and will only need to be wired into a React app via importing them and passing them props such as button face text and a button value name.